Error estimation in current noisy quantum computers: Introduction

 The NISQ devices are composed of a couple of tens of qubits, and presumably a couple of hundreds in the near future.
 One of their most important characteristics is their imperfect nature, as their name indicates they are noisy.
-Nowadays the best-performing quantum computers are based on transmon qubits \cite{transmon}, however, the suffer from four main limitations.
+Nowadays, the best-performing quantum computers are based on transmon qubits \cite{transmon}, however, they suffer from four main limitations.
 First of all, in these devices, the qubit's state stability is known to be of the order of hundreds of microseconds, so we can not perform very long calculations.
-In second order, the gates acting on the qubits are noisy, so every time we perform any calculation we are losing accuracy.
+In the second order, the gates acting on the qubits are noisy, so every time we perform any calculation we are losing accuracy.
 In third place, the measurement process of the qubit state is subject to errors.
 The last thing to take into account is the limited number of available physical qubits.

-Normally, the errors induced by these limitations are analyzed by comparing the noisy quantum calculations with their classical noiseless results.
+Normally, the errors induced by these limitations are analyzed by comparing the noisy quantum calculations against the classical noiseless results.
 This method is really precise but it cannot be used for calculations that exceed the capacity of classical computers.
 As quantum supremacy is expected in the NISQ era we propose to use the total error probability as the best way to measure the role of errors in this period.
-Our main purpose in this paper is to analyze these limitations by considering representative statistical samples in different quantum algorithms as a function of the total probability error.
-By doing it we will be able to ensure that this total probability error we obtain before any quantum calculation correctly represents upper bound for the error induced in the actual calculation.
+Our main purpose in this paper is to analyze these limitations by considering representative statistical samples in different quantum algorithms as a function of the total error probability.
+By doing it, we will be able to ensure that this total error probability obtained before any quantum calculation correctly represents an upper bound for the error induced in the actual calculation.
+Several approaches are described in the literature to estimate the circuit error of a quantum program, which either need the use of a quantum devices \cite{proctor2022,cross2019} or just take into account the gate operation errors \cite{Shin2020,quetschlich2023,vadali2023}.
+Our method, not only introduce the errors induced by the instability of the qubits, which, as we will see is one of the main sources of the total error, but it can be used to set properly the qubit map before executing in a real quantum device.